 Afghanistan Things To DoAfghanistan offers plenty of things to do for the intrepid traveller.
 It is the most beautiful country I have ever seen.
-The landscape and the people that live beneath those stupendous mountains are the two main reasons for making the effort to visit.
-However, don’t come to this area excepting to enjoy fancy restaurants, plush accommodation or night life.
-None of these can be found – this is a rural area with an extremely limited tourism infrastructure.
+The landscape and the people that live beneath those stupendous mountains are the two main reasons for making an effort to visit.
+However, don’t come to this area excepting to enjoy fancy restaurants, plush accommodation or nightlife.
+None of these can be found – this is a rural area with minimal tourism infrastructure.
 Despite the relatively rough conditions, those that travel here will be rewarded with some of your favourite travel experiences.

 The more time you spend in Iskhaskim, the more likely you will be invited for some of the delicious Afghan milky tea and a chat.
-It is likely that the conversation will be very basic unless you know the local language, but at least you will gain an understanding of the gentleness and warmth of the people.
+The conversation will likely be very basic unless you know the local language, but at least you will gain an understanding of the gentleness and warmth of the people.

 If you wish to shop, this is the place to do so.
-You wont find any souvenirs here, but you will find really lovely and affordable clothes to purchase from the local market.
+You won’t find any souvenirs here, but you will discover adorable and affordable clothes to purchase from the local market.
 Everything in the market is geared to the local population – especially food.
-If you are planning on heading along the Wakhan Valley and Wakhan Corridor then this is the place to do your shopping.Read more: Afghanistan Travel Guide
+If you are planning on heading along the Wakhan Valley and Wakhan Corridor, then this is the place to do your shopping.Read more: Afghanistan Travel Guide

-The Wakhan Corridor lies beyond the Wakhan Valley – s a spectacular area backed by the imposing mountains of the Hindu Kush on one side (with peaks in excess of 7000 metres).
+The Wakhan Corridor lies beyond the Wakhan Valley – it is a spectacular area backed by the imposing mountains of the Hindu Kush on one side (with peaks above 7000 metres).
 You can identify this part because it heads south away from the Tajikistan border.
-Instead of one side of the valley being dominated by mountains in Tajikistan and the other side by mountains in Afghanistan – both sides of this valley contain the mountains of Afghanistan and you will notice that the valley here is much narrower.
+Instead of one side of the valley being dominated by mountains in Tajikistan and the other side by mountains in Afghanistan – both sides of this valley contain the mountains of Afghanistan, and you will notice that the valley here is much narrower.

 From Sargaz there are a number of relatively easy hikes in the area.
 The one I chose was to cross the bridge and head to several small villages.
 The first village you will see is not abandoned due to a gigantic landslide a few years ago.
-Explore these deserted buildings and you will once again see why the forces of nature make this area so difficult to live in.
-Further along this road is the village of Kizkut – it gave me perhaps the warmest welcome of any village in the area and is well the time to stop and listen to stories about the lives of the local people.
-There are further villages you can hike along this road but to reach them you will need to start your hike early and be prepare for a full day out in the field.
+Explore these deserted buildings, and you will once again see why the forces of nature make this area so difficult to live in.
+Further along, this road is the village of Kizkut – it gave me perhaps the warmest welcome of any village in the area and is well the time to stop and listen to stories about the lives of the local people.
+There are distant villages you can hike along this road, but to reach them you will need to start your hike early and be prepared for a full day out in the field.